Our mission is to accelerate the transition to a low-carbon, circular economy in Ontario and beyond.

-We are developing a suite of Circular Economy Innovation Workshops and related services to help businesses, governments and other organizations to develop and advance their own circular economy strategies and solutions.
+We are developing a suite of Circular Economy Workshops and related services to help businesses, governments and other organizations to develop and advance their own circular economy strategies and solutions.
 These practical sessions will introduce key circular economy concepts, outline the case for action, present common strategies and provide tools for generating, assessing and prototyping new ideas.

 3. Communications and Outreach

 In order for us to achieve lasting, meaningful impact, it is vitally important to engage a broad range of Ontario businesses, governments, associations, researchers and other key stakeholders in our activities.
 To this end, CEIL is delivering a range of innovative communications and outreach activities to build levels of awareness, understanding and support for the circular economy.
 Our multi-level, multi-modal strategy combines public events, online engagement and partnerships with media and other distribution channels.

 CEIL uses the proven Sustainability Transition Lab (STL) process developed by The Natural Step Canada.
 The STL process brings a genuinely new, pioneering approach to dealing with complex problems that require new levels of public, private and not-for-profit sector collaboration.
 Its innovation and strength lies in combining three areas of practice that have each been successful in their own right: